wireapp/wire-server/docs/reference/config-options.md

 See also: conference falling for personal accounts (below).

-### File Sharing
+### File Sharing (optional)

-File sharing is enabled by default.
-If you want to disable it for all teams, add this to your feature config settings:
+File sharing is enabled and unlocked by default.
+If you want to disable and/or lock it for all teams, add this to your feature config settings:

 ```yaml
 fileSharing: